gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

 - How to use `kcat` as a powerful alternative CLI for producing and consuming messages
 - How to stream realistic test data into Kafka using a sales data simulator
 - How topic retention controls how long data is kept, and how log compaction keeps only the latest value per key
-- How to inspect and manage your Kafka cluster using the AKHQ web UIs
+- How to inspect and manage your Kafka cluster using the AKHQ web UI

 ## Prerequisites